Inclusion in Greater Des Moines

-Greater Des Moines (DSM) values diversity, equity and inclusion (DEI) and creating a welcoming community for all.
+Greater Des Moines (DSM) values being a welcoming community for all.
 DSM has the fastest-growing foreign-born population in the Midwest and is second in the United States, according to Heartland Forward.
-DSM’s minority population grew by 93% from 2010 to 2020, according to the U.S. Census Bureau.
+DSM’s minority population grew by 93% between 2010 to 2020, according to the U.S. Census Bureau.
+Inclusion in DSM is reflected not only in data, but in the people, organizations and events that bring the community together.

-From collaborative initiatives to employers that champion DEI in their organizations, the DSM community is committed to learning, growing and building a diverse, equitable and inclusive community that welcomes and champions all individuals.
+From collaborative initiatives to employers that champion inclusive strategies, the DSM community is committed to learning, growing and building a community that welcomes and champions all individuals.

-A strong network of DSM organizations are dedicated to advancing and promoting DEI as well as supporting individuals within diverse and underrepresented communities.
+A strong network of DSM organizations are dedicated to advancing and promoting inclusive strategies as well as supporting individuals in underrepresented communities.
 Browse this list and learn more about how these organizations support DSM-ers and lead in creating a more equitable and inclusive community:

-Capital City Pride brings together the members of the lesbian, gay, bisexual and transgender and queer community along with their friends, allies and supporters and produced many cultural and educational events, including the annual Pride Fest.
+Capital City Pride brings together the members of the LGBTQ+ community along with their friends, allies and supporters and produces many cultural and educational events, including the annual Pride Fest.

 Easterseals Iowa is leading the way to full equity, inclusion and access through life-changing disability and community services and provides programs and services for all ages and life stages.

-The Director’s Council is a coalition of Black CEOs and executive leaders in DSM that seeks to improve the conditions of the individuals in the neighborhoods they serve.
+The Director’s Council is a coalition of Black CEOs and executive leaders in DSM that seeks to improve conditions for individuals in the neighborhoods they serve.
 The Director’s Council leads many programs, including the African American Leadership Academy and One Economy.

 The Harkin Institute connects people with policy.
 Located at Drake University, The Institute serves as a venue and catalyst for dynamic non-partisan research, learning and outreach to promote understanding of the policy issues to which Senator Tom Harkin devoted his career, including policies that support people with disabilities.